 Additional 0.9% Medicare tax.
 This additional Medicare tax on employment and self-employment earnings sometimes catches taxpayers by surprise.
-While the regular Medicare tax applies to all earnings, the 0.9% tax applies only to earnings over \$200,000 (single/head of household), \$250,000 (married filing jointly), or \$125,000 (married filing separately).
+While the regular Medicare tax applies to all earnings, the 0.9% tax applies only to earnings over \$200,000 (single/head of household), \$250,000 (married filing jointly) or \$125,000 (married filing separately).
 The additional Medicare tax was introduced by the Affordable Care Act and is still with us.

 Net investment income tax.
-Another Affordable Care Act provision, the 3.8% net investment income tax affects higher-income investors with modified AGI over \$200,000 (single/head of household), \$250,000 (married filing jointly), or \$125,000 (married filing separately).
-You can find more details regarding the net investment income tax and some tips for lessening your exposure to it on page 9.
+Another Affordable Care Act provi-sion, the 3.8% net investment income tax, is also still with us.
+It affects higher-income investors with modified AGI over \$200,000 (single/head of household), \$250,000 (married filing jointly) or \$125,000 (married filing separately).
+You can find more details re-garding the net investment income tax and some tips for lessen-ing your exposure to it on page 9.

 Alternative minimum tax (AMT).
 The basic purpose of the AMT system is to ensure that taxpayers who use various deductions, credits, and exclusions to reduce their regular tax liability still pay a minimum amount of tax.
 The discussion on page 5 shows the AMT rates and exemption amounts.
-A tax projection can tell you whether you are likely to owe the AMT for 2020.
-If you are, there may be strategies you can consider to mitigate the impact of the tax.
+A tax projection can tell you whether you are likely to owe the AMT for 2022.
+If you are, there may be strat-egies you can consider to mitigate the impact of the tax.

 Medical and related.
-Unreimbursed medical expenses are still deductible, and in 2020 they qualify as itemized deductions to the extent they exceed 7.5% of adjusted gross income.
+Unreimbursed medical expenses are still deductible and in 2022 they qualify as itemized deductions to the extent they exceed 10% of adjusted gross income.
 This rule applies regardless of the taxpayer's age.
 But keep in mind that medical is just one of the components of itemized deductions, the sum of which must exceed the standard deduction to yield any real tax savings.

 Participants enrolled in a High Deductible Health Plan (HDHP) may contribute to a Health Savings Account (HSA).
-For 2020 and 2021, the plan must have a minimum annual deductible of \$1,400 for individuals and \$2,800 for family.
+For 2022, the plan must have a minimum annual deductible of \$1,400 for individuals and \$2,800 for family.
 Contributions to an HSA are fully tax deductible.
-The maximum contribution to an HSA for 2020 is \$3,550 for individuals and \$7,100 for families (plus \$1,000 if you're age 55 or older).
-In 2021 this amount rises to \$3,600 for individuals and \$7,200 for families.
-The maximum out-of-pocket expense limits are \$6,900 for individuals and \$13,800 for families in 2020 and \$7,000 for individuals and \$14,000 for families in 2021.Out-of-pocket expenses include deductibles, copays, and coinsurance, but not premiums.
+The maximum contribution to an HSA for 2022 is \$3,650 for individuals and \$7,300 for families.
+The max-imum out-of-pocket expense limits for 2022 are \$7,050 for indi-viduals and \$14,100 for families.
+Out-of-pocket expenses include deductibles, co-pays, and coinsurance, but not premiums.

 Spend FSA funds.
 Do you have a flexible spending account (FSA) through your employer?
-Generally, you'll forfeit any amount remaining in your FSA at year-end or the end of the plan's grace period, if applicable.
-However, you may be able to carry over up to \$550 in 2021 for the next year in lieu of the optional grace period.
+Generally, you'll forfeit any amount remain-ing in your FSA at year-end or the end of the plan's grace period, if applicable.
+However, you may be able to carry over up to \$570 in 2022 for the next year in lieu of the optional grace period.
 If you have money in an FSA, you'll want to know the timing rules for your plan so you can use up your money within the allotted time.